How to Oven Dry Air Dry Clay: Pro Tips for Effective Drying

 Additionally, oven drying provides a more consistent drying environment.
 The temperature in an oven is far more stable than most room environments, which can be affected by a myriad of factors like humidity and airflow.
 A stable temperature ensures that your clay piece dries evenly, reducing the likelihood of cracking or warping that can sometimes occur with natural air drying.

-See also Kenmore Oven Element [Problems & Proven Solutions]
+See also GE Oven Self Clean [How To, Problems & Solutions]

 It’s worth noting, however, that while oven drying is quicker and can be more consistent, it’s crucial to follow all safety precautions and guidelines to prevent any potential hazards, such as overheating or fire risks.
 Always keep an eye on your oven while it’s in use and adhere to recommended temperature settings.